East Side Gallery

 Most of the Berlin Wall was knocked down in 1989.
 One of the parts that was preserved is a 1.3 km stretch that was transformed into the East Side Gallery, the longest open-air art gallery in the world.

-The whole wall, situated near the city center, is covered by approximately one hundred graffities from artists from different nationalities.
+The whole wall, situated near the city center, is covered by approximately one hundred graffitis from artists from different nationalities.
 These have left their testimony of a great historical event, most of the paintings demonstrating a moment of extreme happiness and opportunity.

 Through their works of art, the artists pay tribute to this international memorial for freedom.

-Striking images
+Striking Images

 Berlin is a city that never forgets its recent past.
 The remaining stretches of wall are now a lasting part of Berlin and the East Side Gallery is one of the most memorable landmarks in Berlin.
 A definite must-see.